GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 Additionally, a map showing the **warehouse isochrones** for all 13 warehouses will be provided.
 The map and the map template can be found in the **warehouse_isochrone_matrix** folder.

+We will do the following steps in this section:

 ```{figure} /fig/MAD_Trigger_workflow_Step4.png
 ---